 - Travel time or average travel speed changes

 - Traffic impacts of additional lane changes for vehicles transitioning to and from the dedicated lanes

 - Traffic flow or speed stability

 - Perception of exclusivity or social justice bias (e.g. “Lexus lanes” argument)

 Task 2.
-Evaluate existing modeling frameworks developed for CV/AV applications and define any enhancements that may be needed to estimate the scale of each of the identified benefits and dis-benefits.
+Evaluated existing modeling frameworks developed for CV/AV applications and define any enhancements that may be needed to estimate the scale of each of the identified benefits and dis-benefits.

 Task 3.
-Identify diverse case study sites that would be useful for estimating benefits and dis-benefits by users and non-users.
-Select a sufficiently diverse set of case study sites that the results of the modeling work will be usable to define guidelines that agencies can use to determine whether their specific applications would merit lane dedication.
-These should include different levels of traffic congestion, network connectivity, availability of alternate routes and modes, spacing of access/egress points, truck traffic, and traffic patterns (core focused versus dispersed).
+Identified diverse case study sites that would be useful for estimating benefits and dis-benefits by users and non-users.
+The analysis included a diverse set of case study sites usable to define guidelines that agencies can use to determine whether their specific applications would merit lane dedication.
+These case studies evaluated different levels of traffic congestion, network connectivity, availability of alternate routes and modes, spacing of access/egress points, truck traffic, and traffic patterns (core focused versus dispersed).

 Task 5.
-Identify the policy actions that need to be taken in support of lane dedication, for the cases in which the benefits appear to exceed the costs.
+Identified the policy actions that need to be taken in support of lane dedication, for the cases in which the benefits appear to exceed the costs.